Skip to main content

 Health-related initiatives/partnerships

-Institutionalized partnerships
+Institutionalized Partnerships

 The Innovative Health Initiative (IHI) has been set up under Horizon Europe as a successor to the Innovative Medicines Initiative 2 (IMI2).